 I got it for a good price on a discount hotel site, I think www.booking.com.
 I would recommend this hotel.
 Here's the link: http://www.schick-hotels.com/stefanie-hotel-in-vienna.en.htm

-It has a good video about the hotel on the site worth watching if you're intereted in staying there. about 8 years ago
+It has a good video about the hotel on the site worth watching if you're intereted in staying there. over 8 years ago